Chart Color Schemes

 Infrastructure

-Somers has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Somers has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to influence this area.
+Zero projects have been identified by AreaSearch that could potentially impact this area.
 Notable projects include Mornington Peninsula Residential Development Program, Western Port Marine Infrastructure, Stony Point Line Service Improvements, and Housing for the Peninsula (Amendment C219morn).
-The following list details those most likely to be relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.